EDCD/EDDI/SpeechResponder/Variables.md

     - rarity the rarity of the material
     - uses the blueprints for which the material is used

+## Commodity

+A commodity.

+    - name the name of the commodity (e.g. Tea)
+    - category the category of the commodity (e.g. Foods, Machinery, Technology)
+    - rare the rarity of the commodity (boolean true or false)

+Additional properties may become available in station, via station.commodities.[property]
+(see Commodity sale check and Commodity purchase check for sample usages).

+    - buyprice the price to purchase the commodity from the market
+    - sellprice the price being offered for the commodity in the market
+    - avgprice the average price offered for this commodity in a legal market
+    - stock the amount of the commodity available from the market
+    - demand the demand for the commodity from the market
+    - EDDBID the unique id number assigned to represent the commodity in EDDB

 ## Rarity

 A rarity rating.